 I thought my hand required stitches because I logically believed any person would stick their hand out to protect themselves as they hit the ground.
-You’d be wrong, dear reader.
+It turns out I was horrifically wrong, dear reader.
 I only found the truth very recently from my mother.
 I was already unconscious when I hit the road.
-I needed stitches in my hand because motorists were getting so impatient at us for having a nasty car smash, they started to drive their way through the wreckage and someone drove over my hand.
-Let’s reiterate; a motorist drove over the hand of a 9 year old boy lying unconscious in the road after a massive car smash (the car that hit us was doing 70mph+ according to the skid marks).
+I needed stitches in my hand because motorists were getting so impatient at us for having a nasty car smash, they started to drive their way through the wreckage and drove over my hand.
+Let’s reiterate; motorists drove over the hand of a 9 year old boy lying unconscious in the road after a massive car smash (the car that hit us was doing 70mph+ according to the skid marks).

 All involved, I’m pleased to report, made a full recovery.
 My belief that motoring brings out the worst in people and is the most anti-social, selfish thing you can do remains unchanged, however.

 I have been living back in Surrey since 2015 as my people needed me.
 Now a wanabee freelance writer (as well as the day job) and founder of the Cycling Embassy of Great Britain.
 Contact details below.

 Thank you for reading.